 Tasmanian King Billy Pine (Athrotaxis selaginoides) is also known as just King Billy or, sometimes, King William Pine.
 A native to Tasmania it grows in the higher alpine areas so is not adverse to a bit of snow – but it doesn’t like fire much.
-Similar to Tasmania’s Huon Pine in that it just doesn’t seem to rot; the wood is permeated with resins that seem to protect it.
+Similar to Tasmania’s Huon Pine in that it just doesn’t seem to rot (well, not quickly anyway); the wood is permeated with resins which seem to protect it.

 The only way to get hold of any is from house demolitions and secret stashes in sheds.
-It was popular to use it in window frames and sills; so any old house renovations can sometimes produce nice timber.
-Due to it’s rarity and the beautiful grain patterns it is much sought after by musical instrument makers; we use it in some of our really special pieces.
+It was popular to use it in window frames and sills due to its extreme light weight; so any old house renovations can sometimes produce nice timber.
+Due to it’s rarity and the beautiful grain patterns it is much sought after by musical instrument makers (I’m told it has wonderful acoustic properties); we use it in some of our really special pieces.